ekworthi/ekworthi/README.md

 # Welcome to My Portfolio Repository

 ## About Me
 Hello!
-I'm Eli Worthing, a third eyar data science student with a passion for creating innovative solutions and learning new technologies.
+I'm Eli Worthing, a third year data science student with a passion for creating innovative solutions and learning new technologies.
 My goal is to develop impactful software that improves lives and contributes to meaningful projects.
 Outside of coding, I enjoy playing guitar and boxing.

 ## Skills
 - **Programming Languages:** Python, Java, SQL, html, php